A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 A transitional program thus includes transitional organizations, transitional strategies, and transitional demands.
 Labor Notes itself is conceived by Moody as a transitional organization, one not advocating the overthrow of capitalism in the now but rather meeting the organizing and political needs of workers who are gradually radicalizing and taking more militant action.
 The final culmination of such transitional programs is supposed to be a mature socialist working class political party which is able to contest and finally overthrow capitalism.

-While Moody isn’t so ecumenical that he supports every idea of left unionism out there–he is critical of the staff-heavy emphasis of McAlevey and the stifling effect of top-down organizational leadership in the Communist Party, for example–his list of things socialists should be doing is very long and inclusive.
-The tasks he sets out for the socialist movement at the end of his RFS pamphlet includes building cross-union worker orgs, building reform caucuses (discussed more below), fostering international solidarity, setting the foundations for a labor party, and cohering alliances with community groups.
+While Moody doesn’t support every idea of left unionism out there–he is critical of the staff-heavy emphasis of McAlevey, of the stifling effect of top-down organizational leadership in the Communist Party, and of investing energy in labor-friendly politicians in the Democratic Party, for example–his list of things socialists should be doing is very long and inclusive.
+The tasks he sets out for the socialist labor movement at the end of his RFS pamphlet includes building cross-union worker orgs, building reform caucuses (discussed more below), fostering international solidarity, setting the foundations for a labor party, and cohering alliances with community groups.
 In a later update of RFS, Moody added fostering workplace organization (like steward networks) and organizing non-unionized workers into unions to the list.
 On the positive side, this constitutes a pretty comprehensive program.

 On the negative side, this has been, more-or-less, the comprehensive labor program of much of the left for the last 40 years.
 Just because RFS hasn’t solved all of the labor movement’s problems already is hardly a fair criticism or the standard that we should hold every union theory to.
 But I do have a nagging feeling that this has all been tried recently without dazzling results, and I fear that Moody’s program amounts to telling socialists to do more of the same.

-Rather than make more foundational critiques of the current labor movement that would suggest building new unions outside of the existing NLRB and AFL-CIO framework or taking action beyond what is prescribed by current labor-management relations, the goal seems to be to make the mainstream unions better and then do mostly the same things with them but better.
-Giving mainstream unions a more rank-and-file focus would doubtless improve them, but would it really change them very much or push the labor movement out of its historical rut?
+Rather than make more foundational critiques of the current labor movement that would suggest building new unions outside of and transforming existing unions beyond the NLRB and AFL-CIO framework or taking action beyond what is prescribed by current labor-management relations, the immediate goal seems to be to make the mainstream unions better and then do mostly the same things with them but better.
+Giving mainstream unions a more rank-and-file focus would doubtless improve them, but would it really push the labor movement out of its historical rut?

 Caucus Reformism and the Promise of Enlightened Leadership